gkbrk/smolmesh2/README.md

 - **TUN/TAP Interface:** Integrates with TUN/TAP interfaces on Linux and Wintun on Windows to manage network traffic
 - **Packet Routing and Broadcasting:** Efficiently routes packets to their destinations using fastest path discovery and broadcasts node availability
 - **Automatic Path Discovery:** Discovers and maintains optimal paths between nodes
-- **Encrypted Communications:** All communications are encrypted using the SPECK cipher
+- **Encrypted Communications:** All communications are encrypted using the SPECK cipher for lightweight but effective security
-- **Duplicate Packet Detection:** Prevents packet loops using efficient packet tracking
+- **Duplicate Packet Detection:** Prevents packet loops using efficient packet tracking with hash-based detection
+- **Asynchronous Architecture:** Custom async runtime (leo_async) for efficient I/O operations
+- **Cross-Platform Support:** Works on both Linux and Windows with platform-specific networking implementations

 ## Commands